spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/airgap-install/airgap-install.md

    is accessible from the airgap environment.
 You can use the same Linux VM from step 2 to host the manifest content or use a different web server.

-5. Install Palette using the Palette CLI or the Kubernetes Helm chart.
+5. Install Palette using the Kubernetes Helm chart.

 Configure your Palette environment